-The M4-M5 Link will connect the extended M4 Motorway at Haberfield with the New M5 in St Peters, easing congestion on Victoria Road and City West Link and improving local connections across the inner west.
+The M4-M5 Link will connect the New M4 Motorway at Haberfield with the New M5 in St Peters, easing congestion on Victoria Road and City West Link and improving local connections across the inner west.
 Sydney Motorway Corporation is undertaking a comprehensive engagement program to support the development of a design for WestConnex M4-M5 Link.
-The M4-M5 Link will carry an estimated 105,000 trips each day underground, removing this traffic from surface roads in Sydney’s inner west.
-For local residents, this means the M4-M5 Link will:

-- Provide up to 10 hectares of parkland on top of the interchange at Rozelle
+- Providing up to 10 hectares of new community space at the site of the disused Rozelle Rail Yards

 The State significant infrastructure application for WestConnex M4-M5 Link was lodged with the Department of Planning and Environment in early 2016, which marked the start of more detailed, project-specific consultation with the stakeholders and the community.

 In July 2016, the NSW Premier announced the M4-M5 Link project would include a new interchange at Rozelle, generating up to 10 hectares of new green space for local communities.
-He also announced the inclusion of an underground link from the Rozelle interchange to Victoria Road at the Iron Cove Bridge, known as the 'Iron Cove Link'.
+Also announced was the inclusion of an underground link from the Rozelle interchange to Victoria Road at the Iron Cove Bridge, known as the 'Iron Cove Link'.

 The feedback and ideas included in the report will be considered during the project planning, design and environmental assessment.

-While consultation is still in the very early stages, we have already incorporated a number of key design changes in response to the community feedback.
+While consultation is still in early stages, we have already incorporated a number of key design changes in response to the community feedback.

-The M4-M5 Link design will be available for community feedback in early 2017 and the Environmental Impact Statement will be placed on public exhibition in mid-2017.
+The M4-M5 Link Concept Design was released for community comment in May 2017 and the Environmental Impact Statement was placed on public exhibition for a period of 60 days between 18 August to 16 October 2017.

-We are always available to discuss the M4-M5 Link and are happy to hear your ideas for your community's future at any stage.
+We are happy to discuss the M4-M5 Link and hear your ideas and feedback.

 Over the coming months, there will be a number of opportunities for you to share your ideas on the outcomes you would like to see for your local community, including your thoughts on local connections, public transport, traffic management, parklands, noise mitigation, air quality, view corridors and other urban design outcomes.
 Your ideas will be considered during the project planning, design and environmental assessment process.